Last updated December 18, 2024 by Lisa Richards, CNC Reviewed by Dr Eric Wood, ND.

 Well, now there is!
 I worked with Balance One Supplements to develop CandAssist.
 It contains a range of natural antifungals including Caprylic Acid, Undecylenic Acid, Oregano Leaf Extract, Berberine HCl, Betaine HCl, Olive Leaf Extract, and Garlic Extract.

 CandAssist uses the highest-quality natural ingredients.
-It’s vegan, non-GMO, and made in the USA.
+It’s vegetarian, non-GMO, and made in the USA.
 You can read more about it here.

 Four Antifungal Foods To Fight Candida